BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted, always have some US dollars in cash for smaller vendors, taxis, and tips.
-Many local spots, especially food trucks or beachside bars, might not have card readers, and having small bills makes transactions smoother.
+Many local eateries and market stalls might not have card machines, and it's always nice to be able to tip a friendly taxi driver or beach vendor directly.

 culture

 Embrace the 'island time' mentality!
 Things move at a more relaxed pace here, so don't get frustrated if service is a little slower than you're used to.
-It's part of the charm, so take a deep breath and enjoy the laid-back atmosphere.
+It's part of the charm – take a deep breath and enjoy the laid-back atmosphere.

 food